digiaiiris/tuntilukkarihelp/README.md

 1. Role can be changed by clicking it and selecting the appropriate role from a dropdown menu.
 2. Work entries do not show a role if the user does not need to select it.

-Because of Workday limitations, role selection can be changed only after a work entry has been saved to Workday.
+Due to Workday limitations, role selection is shown only after a work entry has been saved to Workday.

 ## Submitting Work Entries for Approval